ferreiracorderomiguel/CeliaCare/README.md

 1. Install the Android SDK and Android Studio.
 2. Clone the CeliaCare repository.
 3. Open the project in Android Studio.
-4. Run the app on your device or emulator.
+4. Run the app on the Pixel 4 emulator with API 33.

 ## Features